nekromoff/kde-migrant/README.md

 It creates a ZIP file that you can transfer to a different computer to unzip it.

 ## Installation
 1. Clone via git or download a ZIP file.
+2. Clone / unzip to a directory
-2. Unzip to a root directory on your Apache/NGINX server
+    - You need a server (Apache, NGINX or similar) running.
+If you have an existing server, unzip (or clone) to a root directory of your server (e.g. `/var/www/`).
+    - If you don't have a server running, launch a built-in server using PHP directly like this:
+    `php -S 127.0.0.1:8000 -t /path/to/kde-migrant`

 ## 1. CLI: Gather user home directory structure
 Run from command line: